meshcloud/meshcloud-docs/docs/meshstack.azure.landing-zones.md

 To securely call an Azure Function, meshStack uses Microsoft's [App Authentication](https://docs.microsoft.com/en-us/azure/app-service/app-service-authentication-how-to) feature (available to Azure Premium Functions only).

 This means that behind the scenes meshStack is fetching a JWT token uniquely scoped to your function and passes it during the Azure Function call.
-In order for meshStack to fetch the right token it needs to know the unique ID of the Azure Enterprise Application your function belongs to.
+In order for meshStack to fetch the right token, it needs to know the unique ID of the Azure Enterprise Application your function belongs to.

-You can obtain this ID by navigating to your function -> `Setting` -> `Authentication / Authorization` -> `App Service Authentication` -> `Azure Active Directory (Management Mode: Advanced)` -> field `Client ID`.
+You can obtain this ID by navigating to your Azure Function App  -> `Settings` -> `Authentication / Authorization` -> `App Service Authentication` -> `Azure Active Directory (Management Mode: Advanced)` -> field `Client ID`.
 Enter this value into the "Azure Function Scope" parameter.

 ### Required Platform Configuration

-In order to make an Azure Function only accessible via the replicator's Service Principal follow these steps:
+In order to make an Azure Function only accessible via the replicator's Service Principal, follow these steps:

 1. Create a SAMI or UAMI for your function (this is only required if you need the function to have permissions for Azure based resources like starting VMs, connecting Log Workspaces etc).